madetech/data-101/modules/core/Spark.md

 flightData2015.createOrReplaceTempView("flight_data_2015")
 ```

-6) Below is an example of querying using SQL against a dataframe:
+6) Below is an example of querying using SQL against a DataFrame:

 ```sql
 sqlWay = spark.sql("""